lsuxrstudio/xrstudioguides/wall-mesh/README.md

 ##### `Step 8.`\|`BTS`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Unreal wants two sets of UV's.
 Select the wall.
 Open up the UV editor.
-Go to Creaete > Planar [].
+Go to **Create > Planar []**.
 In the options Check Z-axis.
 Then Apply.
 You should get a set of UV's that fill the 0 to 1 UV space.

 ![UV Editor](images/uv-editor.png)
 ![Planar UV's](images/planar-uvs.png)